Are RIF and RSK going to become one organization?

 How many nodes does a healthy protocol need?

 Decentralization should not be measured only by the number of nodes but also about the diversity and independence of nodes.
 A few hundred independent RSK nodes is enough to serve a global cryptocurrency network at this stage, but we must not feel confident by that metric alone.
-Our objective is that full nodes are run by a diverse set of individuals, organizations and companies.
+The RSK platform’s objective is that full nodes are run by a diverse set of individuals, organizations and companies.
 That is the true meaning of decentralization: Don’t trust, verify yourself.
 IOVLabs’ innovation and research area has developed several decentralized incentivizations mechanisms that may one day be integrated into full nodes.
 Also, we’ve put great effort to reduce the resource consumption of full nodes, such as the Unitrie proposal so that individuals can run nodes in standard laptops.
-Finally, we proposed a new technique for light clients RSK Improvement Proposal, to onboard those users running nodes in mobile phones.
-In summary, we’re making sure that the network remains healthy and decentralized in the future, both in node quantity and quality.
+Finally, there have been proposals for a new technique for light clients RSK Improvement Proposal, to onboard those users running nodes in mobile phones.
+In summary, we’re making sure that the RSK network remains healthy and decentralized in the future, both in node quantity and quality.

 During the development process, public nodes can be used.
 DApps in production environments are recommended to run their own infrastructure.

 The main reasons why developers choose RSK Smart Contract Network over other networks are security and scalability.

 RSK is the most secure smart contracts platform.
 For up to the minute hashing power stats, please visit: RSK Stats.

 RSK has less onchain activity than Ethereum, which is something you would expect for a blockchain that is one year and a half old.
 Therefore, the blockchain is much smaller than Ethereum.
 However, prior to the 1.0.0 release the RSK blockchain could grow as fast as Ethereum for equal transaction volumes.
 Now the blockchain state is ten times smaller.